-- This day and age there are 20 plus ways to get in contact with someone.
+- This day and age there are 20 plus ways for a broker recruiter to get in contact the best talent.
 USE ALL TWENTY WAYS.
 This includes everything from email to social media to real estate agent recruiting postcards.
 Put all available tools to work.

 - Step 4.
 Socialize.

 - You need to be where the wild things are, and by wild things, I mean agents.
-A recruiter has to be a social butterfly, professional mingler and master of the smooth ‘here’s my card, call me’ move.
+A real estate agent recruiter has to be a social butterfly, professional mingler, and master of the smooth ‘here’s my card, call me’ move.
 No magic tricks though.
 Nothing ruins a possible deal faster than pulling your business card from behind their ear.

 - Step 5.
 Follow up.

-- Don’t take being left of read lying down, this is no time for a fumble.
+- Don’t take being left of reading lying down, this is no time for a fumble.
 You don’t have the luxury of being shy if you want to progress folks through your candidate pipeline.
 You are straight forward, business, get to the yes or no faster so I can move onto my next target, guy.

 And then, magically (organic magic is allowed) you get your, Yes.
 Next, you and your real estate job recruiters proceed to on-board your new recruit.
-Or maybe that’s someone else’s job and you just connect them with the next person in your relay.
+Or maybe that’s someone else’s related position and you just connect them with the next person in your relay.

 Again, with the magic, I SAID NO. We’re not talking about a woman on a bulls-eye with throwing knives!
 Referring back to Step 1 above, define what type of agent your real estate job recruiters are pursuing and their real estate recruiter job description.
 When you figure out who, the how becomes easier for finding both new real estate agents as well as established, successful real estate agents.

-If you dream of molding the minds of America’s youth, and having a hand is shaping the real estate culture of the future like Swayze with the pottery wheel in Ghost, I recommend focusing on the fresh and green newbies who are ready to dive in with their clothes on.
-The best part about starting with brand new licensees and training them, is that they don’t have any bad habits yet.
+If you dream of molding the minds of America’s youth, and having a hand in shaping the real estate culture of the future like Swayze with the pottery wheel in Ghost, I recommend focusing on the fresh and green newbies who are ready to dive in with their clothes on.
+The best part about starting with brand new licensees and training them is that they don’t have any bad habits yet.
 They step into your classroom—or more likely your real estate market—and are ready to learn.
-It’s your job to give them the correct coaching, training and mentoring to help them succeed.
+It’s your job to give them the correct coaching, training, and mentoring to help them succeed.
 Think back to your first year in the business and the type of mentor you would have liked to have.
 You can be that resource to this newly licensed agent.
-This is the time to channel your flair for relationship building, motivational speaking, and problem solving.
+This is the time to channel your flair for relationship building, motivational speaking, and problem-solving.
 Plus you’ll get to use phrases like “Go get ‘em, Tiger!” and have the team call you Coach.
 Just keep the tushie pats on the game field or you might end up recruiting an HR department instead.

-If you are a real estate recruiter veteran and never met a challenge you didn’t face, you will want to go after the big game for potential real estate agents to bring on.
+Veteran real estate recruiters will want to go after the big game for potential real estate agents to bring on.
 Top producers, Big wigs, heavy hitters—candidates with a well-established real estate career.
 You are a recruiter trying to poach from the other Hunters and Huntresses.
 Prior real estate recruiting experience is a huge benefit here.
-Your schmoozing skills have to be next level and confidant yet never pushy, and especially if you have a new brokerage and are recruiting prospective top agents.
+Your schmoozing skills have to be next level and confident yet never pushy, and especially if you have a new brokerage and are recruiting prospective top agents.
 Credibility is essential.
 You didn’t like the obnoxious salesman that tried to coerce that way-out-of-your-budget engagement ring on you, don’t be pushy in your recruiting either if you want the right agents.
 Hone and customize your messaging as part of your recruiter real estate agents initiative.

 Refer to step 2 above and have a strategic outline of what you can do to help their business.
-Can you offer them better compensation in splits, fee caps, profit sharing or maybe just better support, tools, and technology?
+Can you offer them better compensation by way of a commission split, fee caps, profit sharing, or maybe just better support, tools, and technology?
 Can you offer flexibility for example by bringing them on as a part-time agent?
 Whatever your message, be sure you have a plan for how you’ll communicate it whether that includes digital outreach or old fashioned real estate agent recruiting postcards.
 There’s no wrong answer.
 The best of the best did not get there by resting on their laurels, they are in it to win it and business is business.
-So, take a page out of the Godfathers repertoire and “make him an offer he can’t refuse”.
+So, take a page out of the Godfather’s repertoire and “make him an offer he can’t refuse”.

 Just kidding, they don’t like that.
 But do reach out!
-There is no excuse for not being able to attempt contact with anyone not living in a tree house.
-And let’s be serious, even if they DID live in a tree house, it’s 2019, I’ll bet it’s got WiFi.
+There is no excuse for not being able to attempt contact with anyone not living in a treehouse.
+And let’s be serious, even if they DID live in a treehouse, it’s 2020, I’ll bet it’s got WiFi.
 Pick your poison when it comes to outreach and communication.
-The most effective brokerage recruiters mix it up, set a schedule and ditch the excel sheet for tracking.
-Did I mention it’s 2019?
+The most effective brokerage recruiters mix it up, set a schedule, and ditch the excel sheet for tracking.
+Did I mention it’s 2020?
 That means there is a CRM just for you, the recruiter.

-In this case D is for determination.
-The best approach is multi faceted and persistent.
+In this case, D is for determination.
+The best broker recruiter approach is multi-faceted and persistent.
 For example: let’s say you call 50 agents on day 1.
 Day 2 those 50 get a text and a new 50 gets their day 1 call.
 Day 3, the first 50 get an email, the second 50 get a text and a new 50 get their first phone call.
 See where I’m going with this?
-The key no matter which outreach package for your recruiter real estate agent project you decide on, is to stay organized, stay consistent and track your results.
+The key no matter which outreach package for your recruiter real estate agent project you decide on, to stay organized, stay consistent, and track your results.
 Not sure what that looks like?
 We’ve got you.

 Perhaps you have phone anxiety and freeze when someone actually answers your call.
 Because really though, who answers numbers they don’t know?
 REALTORS (and weirdos) DO!
 Anyway, if you aren’t down with using a recruiting script but don’t want to get stuck in a stammering, “Oh, well, I, Uh….” conversation, you’ve got a cornucopia of options for outreach when you are looking for a real estate recruiter.